Mojtaba1227/productify-api/README.md

  How to Run

-1️⃣ Clone the project
+1️ Clone the project

 git clone https://github.com/Mojtaba1227/productify-api.git
 cd productify-api

-2️⃣ Install dependencies
+2️ Install dependencies

 npm install

-3️⃣ Set up the database
+3️ Set up the database
 Make sure you have PostgreSQL installed and running.

-4️⃣ Start the server with nodemon
+4️ Start the server with nodemon

 npm run dev

 (This runs the server using nodemon so it restarts automatically when you make changes.)

 The API will run at http://localhost:3000
-🔍 API Docs
+ API Docs

-Check the API documentation at http://localhost:3000/swagger
+Check the API documentation at http://localhost:3000/swaggerContributing

+Contributing

+Still learning!
+Open to feedback and improvements.

+License
+MIT License.